 f(x)=exf(x) = e^x

-At a=0a = 0, every derivative value is f(n)(0)=1f^{(n)}(0) = 1, so
+Maclaurin series at a=0a = 0.
+Every derivative value is f(n)(0)=1f^{(n)}(0) = 1, so

 ex=n=0xnn!e^x = \sum_{n=0}^{\infty}\frac{x^n}{n!}

-The first few terms are
+with first terms

 1+x+x22!+x33!+1 + x + \frac{x^2}{2!} + \frac{x^3}{3!} + \cdots

-Now center the same function at a=1a = 1.
-Then every derivative value at the center is f(n)(1)=ef^{(n)}(1) = e, so
+Taylor series at a=1a = 1.
+Every derivative value at the center is f(n)(1)=ef^{(n)}(1) = e, so

 ex=n=0en!(x1)ne^x = \sum_{n=0}^{\infty}\frac{e}{n!}(x-1)^n

-The first few terms are
+with first terms

 e+e(x1)+e2!(x1)2+e + e(x-1) + \frac{e}{2!}(x-1)^2 + \cdots

 Write the series for sinx\sin x twice: once at a=0a = 0 and once at a=π/4a = \pi/4.
 Comparing those two expansions is one of the fastest ways to make the difference stick.
+These series appear whenever you approximate functions, study local behavior, solve differential equations, or replace a complicated expression with an easier polynomial — and the recurring question is simply which point makes the local model most useful.

 Need help with a problem?